yifuwang/pytorch-lightning/docs/source/common/optimizers.rst

 .. warning:: Before 1.2, ``optimzer.step`` was calling ``optimizer.zero_grad()`` internally.
 From 1.2, it is left to the users expertize.

+.. warning:: Manual optimization is not supported with :ref:`Data Parallel`, i.e., setting ``accelerator="dp"`` in the Trainer will raise an error.

 .. tip:: To perform ``accumulate_grad_batches`` with one optimizer, you can do as such.

 .. tip:: ``self.optimizers()`` will return ``LightningOptimizer`` objects.
 You can access your own optimizer with ``optimizer.optimizer``.
 However, if you use your own optimizer to perform a step, Lightning won't be able to support accelerators and precision for you.